AnvilloyDevStudio/IdleCorp-Profit-Bot/README.md

 # IdleCorp Profit Bot

 > [!IMPORTANT]
-> This project is no longer active.
+> This project is no longer active and has been formally archived by 2024/10/12 (UTC).
 > For the details, you may read the below.

 ## Information